-Several Louisiana retailers, including Wal-Mart stores in Mansfield and Springhill, allowed food stamp recipients to make unlimited purchases on Oct.
+Several Louisiana retailers allowed food stamp recipients to make unlimited purchases on Oct.
 12, when the electronic card system was down and balances couldn't be checked.
-News reports from the stores showed carts piled high with groceries that were abandoned after the system was back online.
+Neither state nor federal funds were lost, but retailers that allowed the purchases lost money if there were insufficient funds on the electronic cards.